sarandd1234/academic-portal-ui/README.md

 **Screen Summary:**
 - The Course Search Screen lets users search for courses by department, instructor, or course number and displays important course details such as credit hours, prerequisites, modality, and maximum enrollment.

+(MADILYNN CRAIG) - Student Registration Screen

+**Contribution:**
+- Built and implemented the Student Registration Screen, which allows students to browse available courses and register for those with available seats.
+I designed the screen to display the same courses available on the Course Search screen.
+JavaScript was used to create a log in and out feature as well as the ability to enroll in courses that actively reflect seat availability.

+**Screen Summary:**
+- The Student Registration Screen allows students to log in using their Student Number and register for courses with available seats.
+When the student is logged in, the courses are displayed along with the number of available seats remaining.
+If the course is full, the student will receive an error when trying to enroll.

 **HTML/CSS/JS Techniques Used:**
 - Semantic HTML5 structure (header, nav, and main)
 - Applied the shared external CSS (styles.css) to maintain consistent fonts, colors, spacing, and button styling across pages